The Cairo Poltergeist

 Duration and Resolution

+The poltergeist activity lasted approximately six weeks, gradually decreased in intensity, ceased after the family relocated, and did not resume at the new location.
 This pattern is consistent with many poltergeist cases where environmental change ends the activity.

 Significance